raspberrypilearning/multiple-button-pins/en/step_1.md

-To set the pins for multiple buttons, use the following code:
+Import Button from the picozero library then set the pins for multiple buttons, use the following code:

 --- code ---
 ---